Travelling with children

-- Main meal: Waitoa free range chicken tenders with roasted kumara and broccoli.
+- Main meal: Mild butter chicken with rice and peas.
 Or penne pasta with beef bolognese.
-Served with Kapiti ice cream, cheese stick, fruit juice and sliced apple.
+Served with Kapiti ice cream, cheese, fruit juice and a berry fruit bar.

-- Breakfast: Cinnamon hotcakes with apple and raisin compote.
-Fresh fruit salad, muffin and juice.
+- Breakfast: Hotcakes with berry compote.
+Fresh fruit salad, muffin, juice and yogurt pouch.

 - Snacks: Available on long haul or to purchase on short haul - Rookie Cookie, potato chips and fruit juice.